alkabal/PSNG_V3/README.md

 You do not need to expose offsets for tool "Probe", the program desired zero offsets for the current tool makes herself, and G-code works off all in relative coordinates.
 In fact, you can use the application immediately after the Home.

-Any of the search ends at XY moving at the desired point (or edge, or corner, or center), Z remains in the original position.
+Any of the search ends at XY moving at the desired point (or edge, or corner, or center), Z finish up using clearance value.

 More info <https://vers.by/en/blog/useful-articles/probe-screen>
 Discussion on the forum linuxcnc.org: <https://forum.linuxcnc.org/49-basic-configuration/29187-work-with-probe>